-[2] OPERATING LEASES:
+[3] OPERATING LEASES:

-The Company leases its principal office space in New York City at a monthly rent of \$3,000.
+The Company leases its principal office space in New York City at a monthly rent of \$3,150 for 2005.

-Rental expense for the years ended December 31, 2004 and 2003 aggregated \$36,000 and \$42,000, respectively (see Note H[1]).
+Rental expense for the years ended December 31, 2005 and 2004 aggregated \$43,000 and \$36,000, respectively.

-[3] SAVINGS AND INVESTMENT PLAN:
+[4] SAVINGS AND INVESTMENT PLAN:

 The Company has a Savings and Investment Plan which allows participants to make contributions by salary reduction pursuant to Section 401(k) of the Internal Revenue Code of 1986.
 The Company also may make discretionary annual matching contributions in amounts determined by the Board of Directors, subject to statutory limits.
-The Company did not make any contributions to the 401(k) Plan during the years ended December 31, 2004 and 2003.
+The Company did not make any contributions to the 401(k) Plan during the years ended December 31, 2005 and 2004.

-[4] SOFTWARE DEVELOPMENT CONTRACT DISPUTE:
+[5] SOFTWARE DEVELOPMENT CONTRACT DISPUTE:

 The Company has a dispute with a software development company pertaining to the number of warrants the Company is required to issue for services rendered.
 The software development company has claimed they are entitled to approximately 325,000 additional warrants than the Company has included in the warrants outstanding in Note D[4].
-The Company has included in accrued expenses any additional liability it reasonably expects to incur regarding this matter.
+At December 31, 2004, the Company has included in accrued expenses \$385,000 and this amount was subsequently reversed in 2005.